 Reorder Issues Manually

-YouTrack allows you to sort issues in the search results manually by dragging them in the list and placing them in the desired order.
+YouTrack lets you sort issues in the search results manually by dragging them in the list and placing them in the desired order.
 Whenever the custom order is applied, it is saved for the currently selected search context.
 The next time you perform the same search query with the same context — you see the previously arranged custom order.

 When you set a custom order for your own tags and saved searches, the custom order is only visible to you.
 Other users do not see issues sorted in the custom order even when they use the same context.